-Cost of revenue, net primarily consists of expenses related to hosting the Company's service, including the costs of data center capacity, credit card processing fees, third-party software license fees, outsourcing costs to support customer service and outsourcing costs to support and process our patented scanning technology SmartScan, net of consideration from a vendor for monetizing Expensify Card activities.
-This consideration, net of credit card processing fees paid to the vendor, is included as a reduction to cost of revenue of \$6.2 million, \$2.9 million, and \$1.0 million for the years ended December 31, 2022, 2021, and 2020, respectively.
-Additional costs include amortization expense on capitalized software development costs and personnel-related expenses, including stock-based compensation, cash bonuses and employee costs attributable to supporting our customers and maintenance of our platform.
+Cost of revenue, net primarily consists of expenses related to hosting the Company's service, including the costs of data center capacity, credit card processing fees, third-party software license fees, outsourcing costs to support customer service and outsourcing costs to support our patented scanning technology SmartScan, net of consideration from a vendor for monetizing Expensify Card activities.
+This consideration, net of credit card processing fees paid to the vendor, is included as a reduction to cost of revenue of \$10.1 million, \$6.2 million, and \$2.9 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Additional costs include amortization of finance lease right-of-use assets and amortization expense on capitalized software development costs and personnel-related expenses, including stock-based compensation, attributable to supporting our customers and maintenance of our platform.

-Research and development expenses consist primarily of personnel-related expenses, including stock-based compensation, incurred in the planning and preliminary project stage and post-implementation stage of new products or enhancing existing products or services.
+Research and development expenses consist primarily of personnel-related expenses, including stock-based compensation, and external contributor expenses incurred in the planning and preliminary project stage and post-implementation stage of new products or enhancing existing products or services.
 We capitalize certain software development costs that are attributable to developing or adding significant functionality to our internal-use software during the application development stage of the projects.
 All research and development expenses, excluding capitalized software development costs, are expensed as incurred.